Restrict Access for Incoming Requests

 • If an access restriction profile contains both IP address ranges and client CAs, then any match on either the IP range or the client certificate will grant access.

-Click Create to create a new TLS certificate profile, or select an existing profile and click Edit.
+Click Create New Profile to create a new TLS certificate profile, or select an existing profile and click Edit.
 If you are creating a new certificate profile, you will first be asked to enter the name of your profile.
-You can also delete an existing certificate profile by selecting a profile and clicking Delete.

-Upload your CA from a file in PEM format by clicking Upload Certificate Authority.
-Alternatively, click Enter Manually to open an editor where you can paste your CA.
+Upload your CA from a file in PEM format by clicking Add Certificate.
+This will open a page where you can choose to either browse your device for the file, or manually paste PEM-formatted CA content.

 Once the CA is uploaded, you will see a tree containing the root certificate and any intermediate certificates included in the CA. When you upload a CA, the last certificate in the CA will be selected by default.